renderfarm-darf/darf-prototype/README.md

 ## 🤝 Contributing

-DARF is open to thoughtful, curious developers who want to:
+DARF welcomes thoughtful, curious developers who want to:

-- Experiment with render pipelines outside the cloud
+- Experiment with render pipelines beyond the cloud
-- Reclaim old hardware for creative pipelines
+- Reclaim old Android hardware for creative workflows
-- Extend or adapt the task runners for specific tools
+- Extend or adapt task runners for specific tools and environments

-We encourage forks, discussions, and PRs.
+We encourage forks, discussions, and pull requests.
 See [CONTRIBUTING.md](./verified-scenes/CONTRIBUTING.md) and join the conversation under GitHub Discussions.

 ## 🧪 Who It’s For